madroxdupe42/peacefulscience.org/content/articles/biologos-evolving-position.md

 > several of the converging lines of evidence that support the conclusion that our lineage became human as a population---one that has not numbered below about **10,000 individuals** over the last **18 million years** or more.

+Whether our ancestral population size, in reality, dipped below 10,000 at any point is a different question.
+Here, Biologos claimed to have solid scientific evidence that demonstrated it never dipped that low.

 **Therefore, (B) Adam and Eve are not ancestors of us all,**